jcarah/HOTbot/readme.md

 ### HOTbot, a Henry Output Tool

-Automate a sequence [Henry](https://github.com/josephaxisa/henry) pulse, analyze, and vacuum commands and output the results to a common directory.
+Automate a sequence of [Henry](https://github.com/josephaxisa/henry) pulse, analyze, and vacuum commands and output the results to a common directory.

 ### Setup